 \subsection{Transformer}

-The transformer was originally proposed in \cite{vaswani2017attention}.
+Transformer was originally proposed in \cite{vaswani2017attention}.
 The motivation for the design of the transformer is to allow modeling of dependencies without regard to their distance in the input sequence.
-In addition, transformer allows for more parallelisation than RNNs by removing the recurrent connections.
+In addition, a transformer allows for more parallel computing than RNNs by removing the recurrent connections.
 A transformer consists of several encoder and decoder layers.
-The encoder transforms an input to a high level embedding and the decoder transforms an embedding back to output.
-In a classification task such as audio tagging and SED we only use the encoder.
+The encoder transforms an input to a high level embedding, and the decoder transforms an embedding to output.
+In a classification task such as AT or SED, we only need the encoder.
 Each encoder consists of several encoder layers.
-For each encoder layer, we denote the input to the encoder layer as a tensor $ x $ with a shape of $ T \times C $ where $T$ and $C$ represent the number of time steps and channels.
-We follow the symbols as used in \cite{vaswani2017attention}.
+For each encoder layer, we denote the input to the encoder layer as a tensor $ x $ with a shape of $ T \times C $, where $T$ and $C$ represent the number of time steps and channels.
+We follow the symbols used in \cite{vaswani2017attention}.
 An encoder layer consists of a query transform matrix $ W^{Q} $, a key transform matrix $ W^{K} $ and a value transform matrix $ W^{V} $.
-The matrices $ W^{Q} $ and $ W^{K} $ have a shape of $ C \times d_{k} $ and $ W^{v} $ has a shape of $ C \times d_{v} $ where $ d_{k} $ and $ d_{v} $ are integers.
-The input $ x $ has a shape of $ T \times C $.
+The matrices $ W^{Q} $ and $ W^{K} $ have a shape of $ C \times d_{k} $, and $ W^{V} $ has a shape of $ C \times d_{v} $ where $ d_{k} $ and $ d_{v} $ are integers.
 Then the query $ Q $, key $ K $ and value $ V $ can be obtained by: